the-teachingRSE-project/competencies/competencies.md

 # Introduction {#sec:introduction}

-Computers and software have played a key role in the research life cycle for many decades, while they are now vital elements of the research process across almost all domains.
+Computers and software have played a key role in the research life cycle for many decades.
+They are now vital elements of the research process across almost all domains.
 They enable researchers to collect and process ever-increasing amounts of data, simulate a wide range of physical phenomena across previously unexplored scales of the universe, and discover previously inconceivably complex structures in nature and societies via \ac{ML}.